robertorosero/pyhtonmig/Doc/library/collections.rst

    fast fixed-length operations and incur O(n) memory movement costs for ``pop(0)`` and ``insert(0, v)`` operations which change both the size and position of the underlying data representation.

+   If *maxlen* is not specified or is *None*, deques may grow to an arbitrary length.
+Otherwise, the deque is bounded to the specified maximum length.
+Once a bounded length deque is full, when new items are added, a corresponding number of items are discarded from the opposite end.
+Bounded length deques provide functionality similar to the ``tail`` filter in Unix.
+They are also useful for tracking transactions and other pools of data where only the most recent activity is of interest.

 Deque objects support the following methods: